Von Ryan's Express: Filming

-Von Ryan's Express achieved reality using aircraft, trains, and wheeled vehicles photographed on location along with the occasional model.
+Von Ryan's Express achieved verisimilitude using aircraft, trains, and wheeled vehicles photographed on location along with the occasional model.
 The aircraft alluded to as Messerschmitts were indeed Messerschmitt Bf 108s.
 A majority of the film was shot on location around Northern Italy in Cortina d'Ampezzo and Firenze Santa Maria Novella railway station in Florence (in reality is Roma Ostiense railway station).
 The Ferrovie dello Stato/Italian State Railway closely cooperated on the production, as reflected in the film's closing acknowledgment credit, providing a complete train headed by the specially-bulled up FS Class 735.236.
 The train which the Nazis commandeer to pursue the escaping POWs is headed by a Franco-Crosti boiler-fitted Class 743.

 The railway sequence at the film's conclusion, however, was shot in the Caminito del Rey walkway in the limestone gorge of El Chorro and in the adjacent railway bridge, near Málaga in Andalucía, Spain.
 This switch from filming in Italy was probably done as the bridge looked more suitably attractive for presenting the final set piece than anything that could be found on the Italian rail network.
 The train featuring in these sequences was laid on by the RENFE/Spanish National Railways and altered to resemble the Italy-based train.
 Interiors were completed at 20th Century Fox Studios in Los Angeles.
 The POW camp (Campo Concentramento Prigioneri di Guerra 202) was also built in the front lot of the Studios.